ISFB Observatory of banking and financial skillsMarch 3, 2026, 2:47:33 p.m.

 Management ISFB

-The ISFB Executive Board is responsible for the strategic and operational management of the ISFB Observatory, setting research priorities with the support of the Advisory Board and overseeing communication and dissemination.
+The ISFB's Executive Management is responsible for the strategic and operational management of the Observatory, sets research priorities with the support of the Advisory Committee, and oversees communication and dissemination.

 Advisory Committee